.

 held at The Western Reserve Historical Society in Cleveland, Ohio.

-An audio of the hymn is included in this new multi-media collection:
+is included in this multi-media collection:

-New 3rd edition now available
+New 3rd edition is now available

-Great American Folk Song
+"Simple Gifts" - Great American Folk Song

 • A False Identification on the Web